giantswarm/harbor-operator-app/CLONE_RESTORE.md

 3. You can use this reference manifest file to configure the harbor cluster and it's dependencies [here](https://docs.google.com/document/d/1g1sKP0fG-2qC9aLRfdMv75zJZ_B-S3I1B3upeBKgu0A)
 4. At this point, the pods will fail, reference problem 2 under the "Challenges faced while implementing this solution with Harbor Operator" to resolve it.
 5. Delete the `harbor-operator-postgres-operator-*` pod in the `harbor-operator-ns` namespace and wait for the pods to be recreated.
-6. Go to the configured harbor url to confirm your old data has been restored
+6. Go to the configured harbor url (set as externalURL in the HarborCluster CR) to confirm your old data has been restored

 <h2> Challenges faced while implementing this solution with Harbor Operator</h2>
 While this should work as it is, we encountered some bottlenecks as we implemented the solution.
 I'll list them and also mention ways we mitigated them